 Why would anyone want that?

 Often, it’s to discourage buying stuff from abroad and to protect domestic companies from foreign competition.
-That’s the president’s goal in imposing these tariffs, he says—to encourage production and use of U.S.-made steel and aluminum in hopes of boosting their sales and securing related jobs—as well as to punish what he deems unfair treatment of the U.S. by other countries when it comes to trade policy.
+That’s the president’s goal in imposing tariffs, he says, as well as to punish what he deems unfair treatment of the U.S. by China (and other countries) when it comes to trade policy.

 Why wouldn’t the stock market like that?

-Generally, the market doesn’t respond well to uncertainty or political turmoil—and global response hasn’t been very positive.
-The European Union, Germany, Canada and other nations have threatened retaliation against the U.S., and even the World Trade Organization voiced concern.
+Generally, the market doesn’t respond well to uncertainty or political turmoil—and global response hasn’t been positive to the announcements so far.
+After the first announcement, the European Union, Germany, Canada and other nations threatened retaliation against the U.S. (Canada was later exempted, as was the EU—at least temporarily), and even the World Trade Organization voiced concern.

-Plus, nobody likes higher costs.
+Plus, tariffs could also lead to higher prices for us.
 Plenty of U.S. companies use foreign-made steel and aluminum, so raising prices on those materials means they may end up passing the cost on to us.
 That means we could pay more for everything from beer, LaCroix and other (aluminum) canned goods to cars and household appliances.
+And Americans buy a lot of Chinese-made goods that may soon be more expensive.

 So what should I do?

 Sit tight.
-This was just an initial announcement; what happens next is anyone’s guess.
+Details are still light, which means what happens next is anyone’s guess.
 So don’t worry about boosting your beer budget yet, and certainly don’t start moving investments around.
 Remember day-to-day market movements are normal.
 Just stay focused on your own long-term agenda, and stick with the investing strategy you’ve laid out to reach your goals.